wp-graphql/wp-graphql-smart-cache/README.md

 ### Issues & Bug Reports

-If you have an issue or a bug to report, the best place to do that is in the Github Repository: [https://github.com/wp-graphql/wp-graphql-smart-cache/issues](https://github.com/wp-graphql/wp-graphql-smart-cache/issues)
+If you have an issue or a bug to report, the best place to do that is in the GitHub Repository: [https://github.com/wp-graphql/wp-graphql-smart-cache/issues](https://github.com/wp-graphql/wp-graphql-smart-cache/issues)

 ### Feature Requests

-If you have an idea for a feature that feels like it would be a nice addition to the WPGraphQL Smart Cache plugin, you can let us know in the Discussion section of the Github Repository: [https://github.com/wp-graphql/wp-graphql-smart-cache/discussions](https://github.com/wp-graphql/wp-graphql-smart-cache/discussions)
+If you have an idea for a feature that feels like it would be a nice addition to the WPGraphQL Smart Cache plugin, you can let us know in the Discussion section of the GitHub Repository: [https://github.com/wp-graphql/wp-graphql-smart-cache/discussions](https://github.com/wp-graphql/wp-graphql-smart-cache/discussions)

 ### General Discussion

-For general discussion about the plugin, you can visit the WPGraphQL Slack ([join here](https://wp-graphql.slack.com/join/shared_invite/zt-3vloo60z-PpJV2PFIwEathWDOxCTTLA#/shared-invite/email)) and join the `#smart-cache-beta` channel, or post in the [Github Discussions](https://github.com/wp-graphql/wp-graphql-smart-cache/discussions).
+For general discussion about the plugin, you can visit the WPGraphQL Slack ([join here](https://wp-graphql.slack.com/join/shared_invite/zt-3vloo60z-PpJV2PFIwEathWDOxCTTLA#/shared-invite/email)) and join the `#smart-cache-beta` channel, or post in the [GitHub Discussions](https://github.com/wp-graphql/wp-graphql-smart-cache/discussions).

 ### Security Concerns